Authored by the expert who managed and guided the team behind the Italy Property Pack

 Do banks lend to foreigners for homes in Florence in 2026?

-As of early 2026, Italian banks do lend to foreigners for home purchases in Florence, though the terms are typically tighter for non-residents than for Italian borrowers with local income and residency.
+As of 2026, Italian banks do lend to foreigners for homes in Florence, but approval is easier for residents, EU income earners, and borrowers with clear eurozone documents.

 You can also read our latest update about mortgage and interest rates in Italy.